Why Grow Lights?

 Unfortunately, for beginners, the whole area of grow lighting can be highly confusing.
 Not only are there many different types, brands and models of grow lights available, there’s also no shortage of advice—what’s worse, some of it conflicting.

 So in this beginners’ guide we’re going to run through the three main types of marijuana grow lights (fluorescent, HID or HPS, and LED) and their respective pros and cons.
 (In case it wasn’t already obvious, we are fans of LED Grow Lights, for reasons we explain below.)

 We’ll explain how plants use and respond to light.
 We’ll also show you what you need to know and look out for when buying a marijuana grow light.
+We will answer the question about what is the best grow light (hint: LED Grow Lights.)
 And finally we’ll point you in the direction of the best options for a beginner.

 Types of Marijuana Grow Lights

 Fluorescent grow lights are available in all sorts of shapes and sizes.
 From fluorescent tubes (T5s) to twisty CFL bulbs.

 As the name suggests, CFL grow lights can be great for growing in small spaces.
 The bulbs are relatively cool and the light less intense than some other grow lights, so they can hang quite close to the plants.
 Even very close, CFLs won’t overheat them or give them “light burn”.